Neighborhoods Guide

 From Industrial Past to Modern Suburb

-North Bergen’s history is defined by its dramatic topography and its role as a transportation corridor.
-Its elevated position on the Palisades, the second hilliest town in the U.S., allowed for stunning vistas that once drew visitors and now define its real estate.
 Over the decades, the township has evolved from an industrial hub into a diverse community that has welcomed residents from around the world.
-This legacy of immigration and growth has forged a strong cultural identity and a resilient spirit that continues to define it today.
+This legacy of immigration and growth has forged a strong cultural identity and a resilient spirit.
+Today, the town is actively modernizing through the North Bergen 2025-2029 Five-Year Consolidated Plan, which focuses on improving neighborhood facilities and infrastructure for the future.

 A Community that Celebrates Diversity